 Best Travel Options

-There are 3 daily trains from Las Vegas to San Diego.
-Traveling by train from Las Vegas to San Diego usually takes around 11 hours and 22 minutes, but the fastest Amtrak train can make the trip in 8 hours and 52 minutes.
+There is one daily train from Las Vegas to San Diego.
+Traveling by train from Las Vegas to San Diego usually takes 15 hours and 40 minutes, but the fastest Amtrak train can make the trip in 15 hours and 20 minutes.